Connect with us

 Phase 2: Prototype Testing (4-8 months)

-• Build and test basic drone with onboard computer
+• Build and test a basic drone with an onboard computer

 • Refuel and fertilizer spray test